walterbender/Syllabi/iam.md

 will be socialized in the class and a discussion will ensue about the role of sketch logs within the broader IAM design process.
-This exercise will be followed by a presentation of a product that encompasses and exemplifies all the the steps in the IAM process design methodology.
+This exercise will be followed by a presentation of a product that encompasses and exemplifies all the steps in the IAM process design methodology.

 <a name="WEEK2">